TYPO3-Documentation/t3docs-tools/README.rst

     Arguments:
        command: Execute this command in all branches of all local repositories.
 This parameter can also be the absolute file path of a bash script.
-       user: Execute the search command in the local repositories of this GitHub user namespace (all, typo3-documentation, typo3, friendsoftypo3). [default: "typo3-documentation"]
+       user: Execute the search command in the local repositories of this GitHub user namespace (all, friendsoftypo3, typo3, typo3-documentation, ..).
+Multiple users must be separated by space, e.g. "friendsoftypo3 typo3". [default: "typo3-documentation"]

 Example - Command as string::